GreyRook/code-with-style/docs/typescript/README.md

 "A comment worth writing is worth writing well.
 If you are going to write a comment, take the time to make sure it is the best comment you can write.
 Choose your words carefully.
 Use correct grammar and punctuation.
 Don't ramble.
 Don't state the obvious.
 Be brief." - Uncle Bob

-### Architecture

-The architecture documentation can be found in the [architecture folder](/react-example/architecture) of the example project.
-A description of the files is written in the [ARCHITECTURE.md](/react-example/architecture/ARCHITECTURE.md).

-Every component, property and function is required to have a doc comment describing its functionality.
-Keep in mind you describe the component's interface and DO NOT describe what exactly the component is doing inside.
-A TypeDoc component example can be found [here](/react-example/src/TypeDocExample.tsx)

 ## Helpful CI tools

 ### license-checker